-I asked her if she would be prepared to meet with me and see if their was any pointers that she could give.
+I asked her if she would be prepared to meet with me and see if there were any pointers that she could give.
 She already knew I was fast running out of cash and she knew the Zejo story.
 I think she took pity on my plight and she agreed to meet.

 Days later we had spreadsheets of meta information and keyword reports.
 I had instructions to implement these changes and to educate myself in search engine marketing.
 As a result, I started to look for help on the subject and realised that it was a minefield of information, much of it conflicting.
 Also, many of the American websites seem too much of a hard sell for me, I ideally wanted a UK expert.
 Fortunately, I stumbled across The Internet Marketing Bible by Michael Cheney, a UK entrepreneur who was and still is doing really well online.

-Meeting with Clare and finding Michael’s Internet Marketing Bible, combined with focused activity changed the fortunes of the business.
-The knowledge I was gaining set me off on an internet marketing learning curve that was to see MediaMusicNow become a contender in the royalty free music / stock music market.
+Meeting with Clare and finding Michael’s Internet Marketing Bible, combined with the focused activity changed the fortunes of the business.
+The knowledge I was gaining set me off on an internet marketing learning curve that was to see MediaMusicNow become a contender in the royalty free music/stock music market.

 First real steps

 End 2006 we saw the first modest sale come in.
-The changes we made had took sometime to be picked up by the search engines and the sense of relief was amazing, I was finally moving in the direction that I had dreamed about.
+The changes we made had taken some time to be picked up by the search engines and the sense of relief was amazing, I was finally moving in the direction that I had dreamed about.
 Media Music Now was growing, slowly but steadily and I did not need to work anywhere else.
 My next task was to make sure it stayed that way for the rest of my life.

 Google, now the prominent search engine was making big changes and has done ever since.
 The result is, search engine marketing and optimisation is a constantly changing skill and your tactics as a webmaster need to evolve at the right time.
 A lesson that was going to be painful for MediaMusicNow.

-In my naivety I did not apply previous knowledge and react quickly to this situation.
+In my naivety, I did not apply previous knowledge and react quickly to this situation.
 Soon rumours were circulating that Google was going to implement a change and even Google itself implied that it was coming.
 Before I knew it, some high traffic websites were reporting massive losses of traffic.
-Within hours of hearing this I cancelled all paid adverts but it was too late.
+Within hours of hearing this, I canceled all paid adverts but it was too late.
 We had been Google Slapped.
 Our website had been pushed out of many Google search results.
-Fortunately we had regular clients and still had a small traffic flow but it took us a few months from rectifying the problem to getting back to where we were.
+Fortunately, we had regular clients and still had a small traffic flow but it took us a few months from rectifying the problem to getting back to where we were.

-Lesson learnt.
+Lesson learned.
 We kept on top of what changes were looming and have done our best to react in a timely fashion ever since.
-As you can see, our traffic has been growing steadily and naturally from 2007.
+As you can see, our traffic has been growing steadily and naturally since 2007.